chocolatey-community/chocolatey-au/Plugins.md

 **Persist modified files**.

-* To use it locally, just ensure `git push` doesn't require credentials and dont set any environment variables.
+* To use it locally, just ensure `git push` doesn't require credentials and don't set any environment variables.
 * To use on build server such as [[AppVeyor]], specify `$Env:username` and `$Env:password`.
 If you host git repository on Github its preferable to use personal access token.
 You can use the same token as with gist as long as _**public repo**_ scope is activated.

 ## [GitLab](src/Plugins/GitLab.ps1)